WHAT WE DO

 La

-In LA, we’ve teamed up with organizations in underserved communities – Beat the Streets, First Break Academy, Kids Enjoy Exercise Now and Pete Brown Jr. Tennis and Academic Program – who are committed to using sport to inspire and empower girls to reach their full potential.
+In Los Angeles, we’ve teamed up with organizations in underserved communities – Beat the Streets Los Angeles, Kids Enjoy Exercise Now Los Angeles and Pete Brown Jr. Tennis Program – who are committed to using sport to inspire and empower girls to reach their full potential.

 Learn More